Speed up widget development with Sitefinity MCP server. Learn more...

 In the Labels & Messages section, you can do the following:

-For example, you can enter Search….This text is only a guidance for the user and is not submitted as a search term.
+For example, you can enter Search….This text is only guidance for the user and is not submitted as a search term.

 Save your changes.

-Increase your Sitefinity skills by signing up for our free trainings.
-Get Sitefinity-certified at Progress Education Community to boost your credentials.
+Enhance your Sitefinity skills by enrolling in free training sessions.
+Become Sitefinity certified through Progress Education Community to strengthen your professional credentials.

-Get started with Integration Hub | Sitefinity Cloud | Sitefinity SaaS
+Get started with Integration Hub | Sitefinity Cloud

 This free lesson teaches administrators, marketers, and other business professionals how to use the Integration hub service to create automated workflows between Sitefinity and other business systems.